Digital marketing campaigns can help you get more traffic, improve your brand awareness, drive more sales, and much more.

 The purpose of planning out a digital campaign is to help you articulate who your audience is, what goal you want to achieve, and the process you’re going to take to achieve that goal.

-Putting together a successful online marketing campaign can be a lot of work, and there’s a lot of moving pieces you’ll need to get right.
+Putting together a successful online marketing campaign can be a lot of work, and there are a lot of moving pieces you’ll need to get right.

 How to start an online marketing campaign